neilchvz/infrastructure-portfolio/bash/macos-user-management/grant-admin-rights/README.md

 ## Why this script exists
 In environments following the principle of least privilege, all users run as standard accounts by default.
-Occasionally a C-level executive or highly technical user requires local admin access — typically backed by a signed waiver acknowledging the associated risk.
+Occasionally a C-level executive or highly technical user requires local admin access, typically backed by a signed waiver acknowledging the associated risk.

 Rather than walking a technician through System Settings or scheduling